Home ยป Recipes ยป Breakfast ยป Soft and Sweet Blueberry Buckle Recipe

 • All-purpose flour (topping): Oat flour or whole wheat flour can be used in place.

-• Brown sugar: White sugar or coconut sugar works just fine.
+• Brown sugar: White sugar works just fine.

 • Flour for the cake: Cake flour is a great alternative.